NZadeh/avalon/README.md

 There's a simple registration system.
 Users type in a unique username and (hopefully unique :) password to log in.

-NOTE: Currently, accounts are wiped after 6 days.
+NOTE: Currently, accounts are wiped 6 days after creation.

 ### Game Rooms
 Game rooms are either password protected or they're not.
 In order to